wouterbulten/wouterbulten.github.io/_posts/recipes/2017-02-25-sous-vide-crema-catalana.md

 post_image_large: /assets/images/food/2017-2-25-sous-vide-crema-catalana_large.jpg
 post_image_small: /assets/images/food/2017-2-25-sous-vide-crema-catalana_thumbnail.jpg
 image_in_post: true
-description: "One of my favorite easy but delicious recipes: crema Catalana.
+description: "One of my favorite, easy but delicious, recipes: crema Catalana.
 The great texture of a crème brûlée with the added flavors of cinnamon and citrus."
 ---

 Sous vide crème brûlée is an easy to make, yet delicious dessert.
 What is even better (*personal opinion*) is the Crema Catalana version of this recipe.
 Traditionally, crema Catalana is made with milk and some kind of thickener while [crème brûlée]({% post_url recipes/2015-10-16-sous-vide-creme-brulee %}) relies on cream and eggs alone.
 Personally, I prefer the custard base recipe of crème brûlée with the flavors of crema Catalana; so this recipe is a combination of both.